 For example, with the goal of “making every divorce amicable,” legal AI solution Wevorce provides couples with a self-guided online divorce solution where they answer questions about “optimal outcomes” and the AI software walks them through all the necessary decisions.
 If couples need more guidance, they can reach out to legal experts for help.

 So, why do they get such a bad rap?
-Because often we aren’t automating the planning and followup processes to get the most out of them.
+Because often we are not automating the planning and follow-up processes to get the most out of them.
 With meeting management software that handles finding the perfect space, flawlessly managing visitors, and following up with resource utilization data and insights; firms can automate heavy admin tasks and boost their profits.